Follies: Recordings

 There have been six recordings of Follies released: the original 1971 Broadway cast album; Follies in Concert, Avery Fisher Hall (1985); the original London production (1987); the Paper Mill Playhouse (1998); the 2011 Broadway revival; and the 2017 London revival.
 The original cast album has always been controversial, because significant portions of the score were cut to fit onto one LP.
 However, as Kritzerland Records head Bruce Kimmel wrote in his liner notes to Kritzerland's remixed version of the album, "What it did have made it something that, despite the frustrations, meant it would never be bettered – the original cast."

 The cast recording of the 2011 Broadway revival, by PS Classics, was released officially on November 29, 2011, and was in pre-sale before the store release.
 PS Classics co-founder Tommy Krasker stated "We've never had the kind of reaction that we've had for Follies.
 Not only has it already outsold every other album at our website, but the steady stream of emails from customers has been amazing."
 This recording includes "extended segments of the show's dialogue".
 The theatermania.com reviewer wrote that "The result is an album that, more so than any of the other existing recordings, allows listeners to re-experience the heartbreaking collision of past and present that's at the core of the piece."
-The recording of the 2011 revival was nominated for a Grammy Award in the Musical Theater Album category.
+The recording of the 2011 revival was nominated for a Grammy Award for Best Musical Theater Album at the 55th Annual Grammy Awards.
 The 2017 London revival cast was recorded after the production closed in January 2018, and was released in early 2019.